 Joel still asked for a clear answer on the $178 thousand which we may or may not spend in Kona.
 He noted he is willing to scale back and not alter the store room because he’s concerned about the money being wasted with the upcoming airport modernization.
 He asked if we should just do light touch-ups.
 VRA Albert, BEP Manager Kat, Myles and Joel will meet via conference call to discuss this before they meet with the contractors.

-2. DOH VS #20 Kinau Hale: BEP Manager Kat reported that fire suppression system in the kitchen needs to be upgrade and dismantle the hood in the front.
+2. DOH VS #20 Kinau Hale: BEP Manager Kat reported that fire suppression system in the kitchen needs to be upgraded and dismantle the hood in the front.
 A DAGS electrician inspected the site and said he won’t touch it due to an exposed wire in the kitchen electrical box.
 Secondly, there are multiple violations for electrical junction boxes that are covered and obstructed by the stainless counter in the front.
 She is planning to meet with DAGS Planning Branch and the Kinau Hale building manager to see what needs to be done, what can be done, and an estimate of how much it will cost.

 Ivy asked if we can get a second opinion.